calphool/TRS80GS/README.md

 I've also included a 74LS244 on the bus attached to an Atari 2600 joystick port (DB9), which in theory will give me the ability to poll for joystick condition.
 That may end up being a bad design, since it's not using any interrupts, but I figured I'd start simple and if I need to implement interrupts I'll have to dig into how the TRS-80 deals with them.

+**Be Aware**:  I haven't built or tested my card yet (as of March 2018).
+So it *probably* doesn't work as is.
+We'll see as soon as
+I get finished testing the components individually with an Arduino as a kind of "hardware emulator".
+I don't want to risk a "40 year old museum piece" while I figure out how to get the glue code working properly.

 Theory of Operation
 ===================